Dos and Dont’s: What to say to someone who is being bullied

 Do say: ‘Talk to someone you trust.’

 It can feel exposing and uncomfortable talking about our experiences of being bullied, that’s why talking to someone we trust can make a difference.
-It is important they share with someone what they are going through – they shouldn’t go through something like this alone as it is extremely stressful, and can be emotionally draining and taxing to endure bullying.
-This stress can have an impact on all areas of your life, including your mental wellbeing, ability to communicate with others, performance in school/work, self-esteem etc.
+It is important they share with someone what they are going through – they shouldn’t go through something like this alone as it is extremely stressful, and can be emotionally draining to endure bullying.
+This stress can have an impact on all areas of your life, including your mental wellbeing, ability to communicate with others, performance in school/work, self-esteem and confidence.

 It is therefore incredibly important that they tell somebody they trust about what they are going through; it doesn’t even have to be an adult – it could be a friend or somebody at Ditch the Label.
 It is vital, during a traumatic time, that they have a support system and people who they can rely on when they are feeling low, or unable to cope.